codeface-io/SwiftNodes/README.md

 ### Specify Edge Counts

 Every `edge` has an integer count accessible via `edge.count`.
 It is more specifically a "count" rather than a "weight", as it increases when the same edge is added again.
-By default, a new edge has `count` 1 and adding it again increases the `count` by 1.
-But you can specify different counts when adding an edge:
+By default, a new edge has `count` 1 and adding it again increases its `count` by 1.
+But you can specify a custom count when adding an edge:

 ```swift
 graph.addEdge(from: node1, to: node2, count: 40)  // edge count is 40